YOGA TEACHER TRAINING SYDNEY

 Here we look at how you can get into it and on with it.
 The pros and cons, the how and why.

 • We practice and teach 8 limb yoga.
 This is essentially what these days is called Vinyasa Yoga.
-Upon completion of the training you will be skillfully teaching sensible and safe vinyasa classes rooted in tradition.
+Upon completion of the training you will be skillfully teaching sensible and safe vinyasa classes rooted in tradition and a grounded approach to philosophy and context.
+We’re not interested in vague spirituality — we’re training you to teach a method.

 • At TYF, we believe in the practice, and therefore ask you to have a practice before starting this training.